 Arlington: Mission Arlington is doing some amazing work with the homeless and impoverished.
 They have been a huge distributor of children’s coats.
 Most of our adult coats go to Our Calling and we’re usually getting about half of our donations in kid’s sizes.

 Dallas: Many of our blankets go to Operation Care as part of their Christmas party.
 For more details on volunteering for that event, click here.

 Nuevo Laredo, Mexico: Casa Hoga Elim is an orphanage that currently has over 100 kids.
 We’ve gotten a lot of kids coats and baby blankets that will help them greatly.
 We also go out into the colonias to bring these items into an extremely impoverished area.
 They have no electricity or running water.
 Temperatures in Mexico aren’t as extreme as North Texas, but it does get cold enough to generate a need for these items.

 McKinney: The Samaritan Inn will get any of the leftover adult size coats and many of the kids coats.
 They can also take the additional blankets.
 The Samaritan Inn is more than just a place to spend the night.
 It is a holistic program that teaches self-sufficiency and life skills.
 This is the only homeless shelter in Collin County.

 North Texas: We are helping many of the ISD’d get coats and blankets to homeless teens through Frisco Youth Initiative.
 We provide these items as requested during the cold season.
 Most suburban homeless teens are ‘couch surfing’ and cannot afford these items on their own.

 We will have many more opportunities to distribute coats as they come into us.
-If you’re interested in helping in any way, please look on our events & volunteer opportunities page and like our Facebook page where we post many of these.
+If you’re interested in helping in any way, please like our Facebook page where we post many of these.
 Thanks!